transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 <p>There is an extreme differences of prices between Exrates (deposit-enabled) and closed markets.</p>

-<p>Note: Opposite to the charting practices of the West, Eastern Exchanges uses red to signify a rising price and blue or green to denote decreasing price. </p>
+<p><b>Note:</b> Opposite to the charting practices of the West, Eastern Exchanges uses red to signify a rising price and blue or green to denote decreasing price. </p>

 <h4>Bitcoin Forks in 2018</h4>